 This ridge of hills rises from what seems like no-where between Worcestershire and Herefordshire.
 The Hills demand to be climbed and as reward you get views from the Brecon beacons to the Cotswolds.
-Dotted with black quaint little villages indie shops and majestic rivers there’s plenty to immerse yourself in.
-Bring your mutt and wander wild woods, grab a bike and blast downhill or paddle your way down the Wye.
+Dotted with black and white quaint little villages with celebrated independent high streets and criss crossed by majestic rivers.
+There’s plenty to immerse yourself in.
+Bring your four legged friend and wander wild woods, grab a bike and blast downhill or paddle your way down the Wye.
 Elsie’s is the perfect little hideaway.
-Rustic charm, a touch of glamour and luxury all set away in utter privacy.
-Everyone who discovers this place leaves a little piece of themselves here.
+Rustic charm, a touch of glamour and luxury all hidden away in utter privacy.
+Everyone who discovers this place wants to keep it their little secret.

-Still warm underfoot, the stone floor wraps up the walls along with crackled glazed deep green tiles, verdigris copper panels line the wall behind the roll top bath.
-The shower enclosure with rainfall shower sits in oak posts and large stone sink, and a heated rail with fluffy towels and robes, ensuring you can indulge in style and space.
+Warm underfoot, the stone floor runs throughout, with crackled glazed deep green tiles in the rainfall shower.
+Verdigris copper panels line the wall behind the roll top bath, with taps sunk into oak beams.
+The large vintage sink unit has plenty pf space space and you’ll find a heated rail with fluffy towels robes and hot tub towels as well as organic toiletries, ensuring you can indulge in style and space.

-Deep green kitchen units with Belfast sink and copper touches is country rustic mixed with easy living.
-Large retro fridge freezer, dishwasher and washer/dryer makes for practicality.
-Pad around barefoot with heated stone floors, grabs coffee and hunker down in the perfect dining corner with benches and odd dining chairs.
-Electric hob & cooker with unique collection of crockery, glasses and pans means you can cook and dine how you want.
+The country kitchen is a mix of rustic and modern.
+Underfloor heating, marble tops and copper finishes sits alongside malvern stone walls, oak posts and deep green units.
+The Large retro fridge freezer, dishwasher and washer/dryer makes for practicality.
+Pad around barefoot with heated stone floors, grabs coffee and hunker down in the perfect dining corner with benches and velvet dining chairs.
+Electric hob & cooker with Denby crockery, glasses for all occasions and all the utensils you need to cook up a storm.

 The lounge has two comfy sofa’s focused around the Woodburner set in a huge inglenook fireplace.
 In the corner there’s a collection of books and a rocking chair to read in.
 The TV has full internet connectivity so if you need want a film night then you can hunker down around the fire and sink into the sofa.